Sign choices in the AGM for genus two theta constants: Introduction

-As a consequence, we can invert genus 2 theta constants in quasi-linear time using Borchardt sequences only.
-On the practical side, this result reduces the effort needed to implement a correct algorithm.
-On the theoretical side, we hope that our result can be a first step towards removing other heuristic assumptions when computing genus~$2$ theta constants, and obtaining algorithms with uniform complexity in~$\tau$.
+As a consequence, we can invert genus 2 theta constants in quasi-linear time by using only Borchardt sequences with good sign choices.
+On the practical side, this result reduces the effort needed to invert genus~$2$ theta constants with controlled precision losses; see for instance~\cite[§7.4.2]{dupont_MoyenneArithmeticogeometriqueSuites2006} for an analysis of precision losses when computing limits of Borchardt sequences.
+On the theoretical side, we hope that our result can be a first step towards removing other heuristic assumptions when computing genus~$2$ theta constants (in particular, the assumption~\cite[§10.2]{dupont_MoyenneArithmeticogeometriqueSuites2006} that the function used in the Newton scheme is analytic with invertible Jacobian), and obtaining algorithms with uniform complexity in~$\tau\in \Fund_2$.

 This document is organized as follows.
 In \cref{sec:borchardt}, we introduce our notational conventions.
 In \cref{sec:cusp}, we use the action of the symplectic group to bring the matrices $2^n\gamma_k\tau\in\Half_2$ closer to the cusp at infinity: this is critical to obtain accurate information from the series expansion~\eqref{eq:theta}.
-We give estimates on genus~$2$ theta constants in \cref{sec:bounds}, and finish the proof of the main theorem in \cref{sec:proof}.
+We give estimates on genus~$2$ theta constants in \cref{sec:bounds}, and we finish the proof of the main theorem in \cref{sec:proof}.

+\paragraph{Acknowledgement.} The author would like to thank Aurel Page and the anonymous referees for their careful reading and helpful suggestions to improve the exposition.